Dino Baggio: Early career: Youth career, Torino, and Inter

-Baggio began his football career at age five in Tombolo, a province of Padova.
+Baggio began his football career at age five in Tombolo, a comune in the province of Padua.
 He was spotted by Torino scouts at the age of 13 and taken into the Torino youth system.
 He made his debut in Serie A as a 19-year-old against Lazio and became a regular member of the starting line-up, making a name for himself as a promising youngster.
 He emerged as a tenacious, hardworking, consistent, and versatile defensive midfielder during his time at the club, who was capable of playing in several positions.
 With Torino, he won the 1989–90 Serie B title, followed by the 1991 Mitropa Cup.
 He was loaned to Inter Milan at the age of 20 in 1991 for the 1991–92 season, making 27 appearances and scoring 1 goal.

 Rise to prominence: Juventus

 At the end of the 1991–92 season, Juventus bought the promising youngster for 10 billion Italian Lire, and during his time at the club, Dino Baggio would play alongside his unrelated namesake Roberto Baggio for two seasons, forming a notable friendship; Dino was often called "Baggio 2" or "the other Baggio" earlier on in his career, to distinguish the two players, as he was younger, and initially less well-known.
 As Dino Baggio had previously played for city rivals Torino, however, the Juventus fans were not initially pleased by the transfer.
 His solid and consistent play soon won them over, however, and he quickly became a mainstay in the Juventus midfield, winning the UEFA Cup in 1993, scoring three goals over the two legs of the final; one of his goals came in the first leg, while the other two came in the return leg.
 He also helped Juventus to a second-place finish in Serie A during the 1993–94 season.